 The Chinese are strongly influenced by Confucianism, which emphasises respect for education, authority and age, and although modern urban Chinese may not adhere to Confucian principles as rigidly as previous generations, these principles continue to underpin many customs and business practices.

 This manifests in several practical customs that are observed.
 As we are well aware, one of these virtues is to respect authority (title) and the elderly (seniority).
 Someone with authority, often elderly and with a good reputation, can ask favours of others.
 That sounds ideal doesn’t it, but when taken literally or out of context in a committee or body corporate meeting environment, it can easily lead to confusion and misunderstanding.

 Compounding this potential disconnect is the engrained principle urging individuals to avoid discord and confrontation, and to rather adopt a non-assertive approach to conflict resolution.

 “Reaching a win-win or compromise is obviously the best outcome for all concerned,” says Paul, “but in situations where there is antagonism, disrespect and even bullying by entitled committee or body corporate members or lot owners, the inability of the manager to confidently address and resolve the issue may lead, in the most extreme instances, to managers leaving and properties being sold.”

-These types of scenarios are also referenced in the 12-month research study recently undertaken by Dr Sacha Reid and Dr Aaron Hsiao of Griffith University into the management rights industry, and more specifically new management rights owners.
+These types of scenarios are also referenced in the 12-month research study recently undertaken by associate professor Sacha Reid and Dr Aaron Hsiao of Griffith University into the management rights industry, and more specifically new management rights owners.

 “As identified by others, it takes confidence to enter into a foreign business environment when English is not your native language,” says Dr Reid, “and even though the majority of operators are highly educated and hold a range of university degrees, this isn’t always apparent as the industry complexities and cultural gap can seem insurmountable.